luthier/luthier-core/guide/luthier/developers-guide.md

 ## Naming Standards

-Kalf modules and repositories will be prefixed with “kalf-” (such as kalf-blog, kalf-comments, etc.).
-Kalf theme extensions will be prefixed with “kalf-theme-” (such as kalf-theme-davies).
-Kalf plugin extensions (if/when any are developed) will be prefixed with “kalf-plugin-”.
+Luthier modules and repositories will be prefixed with “luthier-” (such as luthier-blog, luthier-comments, etc.).
+Luthier theme extensions will be prefixed with “luthier-theme-” (such as luthier-theme-davies).
+Luthier plugin extensions (if/when any are developed) will be prefixed with “luthier-plugin-”.

 ## Media Files

-A media route is provided by the kalf-core module.
+A media route is provided by the luthier-core module.
 All media files related to an extension should be placed in the `media/<extension-name>` folder of the extension module.

 For example:

- - `MODPATH/kalf-theme-davies/media/kalf-theme-davies/css/template.css`
+ - `MODPATH/luthier-theme-davies/media/luthier-theme-davies/css/template.css`
- - `MODPATH/kalf-markitup/media/kalf-markitup/js/jquery.markitup.js`
+ - `MODPATH/luthier-markitup/media/luthier-markitup/js/jquery.markitup.js`

-Media files can be access through the `kalf/media` route.
+Media files can be access through the `luthier/media` route.

-    Route::get(‘kalf/media’)->uri(array(‘file’ => ‘kalf-markitup/js/jquery.markitup.js’));
+    Route::get(‘luthier/media’)->uri(array(‘file’ => ‘luthier-markitup/js/jquery.markitup.js’));

 ## Testing

-The goal is for every Kalf extension to be fully tested.
+The goal is for every Luthier extension to be fully tested.
 While 100% code coverage is not always possible (nor is that the goal), code coverage is a valuable analysis tool to identify code that is not being tested.
 Following the “one assertion per test” philosophy is not required.
 Rather, unit tests should be written in such a way that they test only one “specification” (so there should only be a few assertions per test).

 Unit tests are written using PHPUnit.
 Future efforts may include creating behavioral tests.
-Each Kalf extension with unit tests should provide a phpunit.xml file in the module root so that unit tests can be run from the command line (i.e. typing ‘phpunit’ from the module root).
+Each Luthier extension with unit tests should provide a phpunit.xml file in the module root so that unit tests can be run from the command line (i.e. typing ‘phpunit’ from the module root).
 If a unit test fails, please write up an issue in the appropriate extension so it can be addressed.